-- The Council can also invest in the following areas, which are out with the Treasury Management scope and would be subject to separate committee approval: - a) All shareholding, unit holding and bond holding, including those in a local authority owned company; - b) Loans to a local authority company or other entity formed by a local authority to deliver services, including Joint Venture entities; - c) Loans made to third parties; - d) Investment properties.
+- The Council can also invest in the following areas, which are out with the Treasury Management scope and would be subject to separate committee approval: - a) All shareholding, unit holding and bond holding, including those in a local authority owned company; - b) Investments for service purposes.
+This includes loans to a local authority company or other entity formed by a local authority to deliver public services, including Joint Venture entities; - c) Loans made to third parties; - d) Investment properties.